 Pack faces San Diego State Friday at 12:40 on truTV

 Noted for his recruiting prowess, Rob Moxley enters his fourth season as a member of the NC State basketball staff.
 The 2014-15 season marks the 16th year that Moxley and associate head coach Bobby Lutz have worked together.

 Moxley, born in Baltimore, Md., came to NC State after serving as an assistant coach at Middle Tennessee for the 2010-11 season.
 Prior to his one-year stint at MTSU, he served as Lutz's associate head coach at Charlotte for five seasons and was with the program 12 years overall.
 He served as an assistant coach for seven years (1999-2005) before accepting an assistant coaching position at Maryland in 2005-06.
 He returned to Charlotte after one season to take over as associate head coach.

-He began as an assistant under Lutz at Pfeiffer University in 1993.
+Moxley began as an assistant under Lutz at Pfeiffer University in 1993.
 They worked together for two years before moving together to Gardner-Webb in 1995.
 When Lutz was offered an assistant position with the 49ers for 1995-96, Moxley remained at Gardner-Webb.
 He returned to Pfeiffer for two years, 1996-98, as an assistant to head coach Dave Davis.

 A 1994 graduate of Pfeiffer, Moxley and his wife Jennifer have four children: Joey, Emily, Allison and Jack.
 He was a junior college Division III All-America guard in 1991 at Montgomery (Md.)
 C.C.
 He played two seasons at Newberry (S.C.)
 College under coach Tom Quinn and served as captain both seasons.
 He was inducted into the Pfeiffer Athletics Hall of Fame in 2013.